 The Alumni Update Form is intended for outgoing graduates, past graduates of Hennepin Healthcare residency and fellowship programs and medical staff alumni.

-Enter your post-graduation personal and professional contact information in the sections below.
+Enter your post-graduation personal and professional contact information.
 Then complete ONE of the sections, as appropriate: Section A if you will be entering medical practice at an institution other than Hennepin Healthcare OR Section B if you will be entering a non-Hennepin Healthcare residency or fellowship program OR Section C if you will be continuing on at Hennepin Healthcare as a fellow or as medical staff.

 Past residency/fellowship graduates